May 6

 The lesson is relatively simple to say--search for love, and when you find it, make a commitment to another.
 But it is immensely difficult to carry out.
 For most people, it may take years to be sure of the love they feel.
 They must work at finding it even as they are "falling" as the song describes it.
 That takes time and energy and real effort even as they must live their lives with all the different directions their lives take them.
 They truly are searching for the love that they desire.

 Something should be said also about love which is not romantic in its origin.
 Jesus wanted his disciples to preach his message of love to everyone.
 It is true that we are all "falling" in one way or another, and we need the help of others who honestly love us just as we must honestly love them as they fall.
-Jesus' directive is of immense importance for the salvation of our world--love one another, and keep searching to understand how we can truly love everyone.
+Jesus's directive is of immense importance for the salvation of our world--love one another, and keep searching to understand how we can truly love everyone.

 PRAYER